BethGoder/BethGoder.github.io/_posts/2016-10-14-MurderoraDuck.markdown

 date: 2016-10-14 010:24:58
 ---

 Time travel.
 Afternoon tea.
 Scandal.
-My new story, ["Murder or a Duck,"]( http://escapepod.org/2016/10/13/ep545-murder-or-a-duck/) is up at Escape Pod.
+My new story, ["Murder or a Duck,"]( http://escapepod.org/2016/10/13/ep545-murder-or-a-duck/) is up at _Escape Pod_.

 Snippet: